ohhsodead/arisen-studio/.github/README.md

 ## Disclaimer

 I can accept no responsibility for any damage you cause to your system by using this tool.
+Follow the instructions so you shouldn't have any issues.

 ## License